SPJ/LA Board of Directors Meeting Minutes

 Los Angeles, CA 90064

-In attendance: Tami Abdollah, Tammy Audi, Stephanie Bluestein, Christina Cocca, Michael Fleeman, Khalil Garriott, Dick Hendrickson, Elizabeth Marcellino, Frank Mottek, Navid Nonahal, Alice Walton, Roberta Wax, Natalie Windsor, David Zahniser.
+In attendance: Tami Abdollah, Tammy Audi, Stephanie Bluestein, Christina Cocca, Michael Fleeman, Khalil Garriott, Dick Hendrickson, Elizabeth Marcellino, Frank Mottek, Navid Nonahal, Julia Seifer, Alice Walton, Roberta Wax, Natalie Windsor, David Zahniser.

 Approval of Minutes: Wax moved to approve the minutes, Bluestein seconded.
 Motion carried unanimously.